deus369/zoxel/readme.md

 Players can expect a vast, open-world environment to explore, as well as procedurally generated quests and enemies.
 The game's charming voxel-based graphics and character customization options will also add to the experience.

 Overall, Zoxel is a game that has been developed with passion and dedication over many years, and players can look forward to a unique and engaging gameplay experience.

-### Prioritizing Balance and Well-Being in the New Year

-I am happy with the progress that I have made so far on my voxel RPG development.
-However, I have decided to take a step back and prioritize reducing stress in 2023.
-This means that I will be working on the game a bit less and focusing on other commitments, such as art, music, and playing games.
-It's important for me to take care of myself and make sure that I am in a good place both mentally and physically.
-While I am passionate about game development, it's important for me to find a balance and make sure that I am taking care of myself as well.

 ### Poetic Musings